Once in a New Moon

 Once in a New Moon is a 1935 British science fiction film directed by Anthony Kimmins and starring Eliot Makeham, René Ray and Morton Selten.
-It is a quota quickie, made at Shepperton Studios.
-It was written by Kimmins based on the 1929 novel Lucky Star by Owen Rutter.
+It was written by Kimmins based on the 1929 novel Lucky Star by Owen Rutter, and was a quota quickie, made at Shepperton Studios.

 Plot

 When a dead star passes planet Earth, its magnetic pull dislodges the (fictitious) English town of Shrimpton-on-the-Sea and causes it to break away and become its own miniature globe in orbit around the Earth.
 The village is now an island, the only land, and the rest of the mini planet is water which can be circumnavigated in a day.
 Sail straight and you eventually find the town again.
 The sun rises and sets every few hours and the Earth can be seen as a new moon in the sky.
 Otherwise, life is as before.

 As panic sets in, the inhabitants of the village set about forming a government.
 However, conflicts arise between the local aristocracy and the villagers and lead the population of the newly named Shrimpton-in-Space to the brink of civil war.